Any Questions? Call us

 If a permanent resident is outside of Canada and wishes to enter the country, they must apply for a permanent resident travel document (PRTD) if they do not have a valid PR card.
 The PRTD is typically good for a single entrance into Canada, allowing the permanent resident to enter the nation before applying for a PR card or renewing their PR card.

-Permanent residents of Canada are recommended to keep a valid PR card with them at all times.
-The PR card not only allows a permanent resident to prove their status, but it also permits them to freely move in and out of the nation.
-If a permanent resident’s PR card is about to expire or has already expired, he or she can apply for a new PR card.
+Permanent residents of Canada are advised to keep a valid PR card with them at all times.
+The PR card serves as proof of their status and allows them to freely travel in and out of the country.
+If a permanent resident’s PR card is nearing expiry or has expired, they can apply for a new one.